Chapter 6. Student Program of Studies

 6.8.2 Courses 42/192 shall be supervised by an instructor qualified in terms of SR 750(A).
 Supervision shall involve the attendance of that instructor at meetings of the seminar.
 Grading and instructor-optional written evaluations for courses 42/192 shall be the responsibility of the supervising instructor.
 (Am 25 May 77; CC 31 Aug 99, 31 Aug 99)

-6.8.3 An upper division or graduate student who wishes to offer a course 42 shall petition his or her college or department not later than the deadline set by the sponsoring agency in accordance with course approval deadlines announced by the Committee on Educational Policy and the Registrar.
+6.8.3 An upper division or graduate student who wishes to offer a course 42 shall petition their college or department not later than the deadline set by the sponsoring agency in accordance with course approval deadlines announced by the Committee on Courses of Instruction and the Registrar.
 Such a petition must be accompanied by a full statement of the nature and content of the course and of the reading to be required of students enrolled.
 The petition must be supported by the supervising instructor of the proposed course and by the student's adviser.
-(Am 28 Jan 72, 25 May 77; CC 28 Jan 81; EC 4 Aug 87, 12 May 97, 31 Aug 09)
+(Am 28 Jan 72, 25 May 77; CC 28 Jan 81; EC 4 Aug 87, 12 May 97, 31 Aug 09, 31 Aug 16)

 6.8.4 The college Faculty or department, through a designated committee, shall decide to approve or disapprove the course prior to the established course approval deadline for the term in which the course is to be offered.
 The college or department must be satisfied that the apprentice teacher is a superior student who will profit from instruction under guidance, and that the course is so designed as to safeguard the proper interests of those who enroll in it.
 (Am 28 Jan 72, 25 May 77; EC 12 May 97, 31 Aug 09)

-6.8.5 The apprentice teacher shall submit to the supervising instructor a report on his or her experience of teaching the seminar.
+6.8.5 The apprentice teacher shall submit to the supervising instructor a report on their experience of teaching the seminar.
 Each student enrolled in the seminar shall make a report on the seminar to the supervising instructor.
 The sponsoring agency shall compile the following report materials and forward them to the Committee on Educational Policy no later than thirty days after the last day of the term in which the seminar was offered: (a) the apprentice teacher's report to the supervising instructor; (b) the supervising instructor's evaluation of the apprentice teacher (course 192 evaluation); (c) the students' evaluations of the course; (d) the narrative evaluations of the work done by each of the enrolled students [optional per SCR 9.2.1] (course 42 evaluations).
-(Am 25 May 77; CC 28 Jan 81, 31 Aug 10; EC 31 Aug 09)
+(Am 25 May 77; CC 28 Jan 81, 31 Aug 10; EC 31 Aug 09, 31 Aug 16)